15+ Things to Do in Washington DC with Teens (That They’ll Actually Love)

 Kayaking around Theodore Roosevelt Island

-Paddle on the Potomac River
+Kayaking on the Potomac

 U.S. Capitol Tour in Washington DC